 Teams that want to participate in the consolation rounds should go to Innovation Ballroom A at 8:30 a.m. on Sunday.
 Consolation rounds are scheduled to begin at 8:45 a.m.

 Two kinds of consolation rounds will be offered:

-Mini-tournaments.
+- Mini-tournaments.
 These will be three- or four-round power-matched events that run relatively efficiently, but they involve a commitment to stay for all of the rounds.
-Teams can sign up for these starting Saturday evening.
+Teams can sign up for these starting Saturday evening at the Information Desk.
 Teams can also sign up Sunday morning, but the berths will be first-come, first-served, so teams that really care about getting a spot in one of the larger events should make a point of signing up on Saturday evening.

 The consolation rounds (whether mini-tournaments or not) have no effect on a team’s overall standing in the tournament.
 They are played solely for fun.

 The registration fee is $555 per team if payment is received on or before April 14.
 The fee is $575 per team on or after April 15.
 Schools whose first qualifying event occurred after March 1 have until April 21 to register at the lower rate.
 The deadline to accept an invitation is May 5 or when the field fills, whichever comes first.

 As of April 14 the acceptance of invitations will be considered final.
 Should a team cancel on or after that date, it will still be liable for one-half its base registration fee.
 This deadline notwithstanding, a team will always have a one-week grace period after it registers in which to cancel with no penalty.

 The registration fee only covers entrance to the tournament.
 It does not cover transportation, lodging, food, or other expenses.